infrawatch/smart-gateway-apb/README.md

 bus (Apache QPID Dispatch Router) and provides a metrics scrape endpoint for Prometheus, or writes events into ElasticSearch.

+> **WARNING**
+>
+> No longer in use or developed.
+See https://github.com/redhat-service-assurance/smart-gateway-operator

 APB Variables
 --------------